Associated Researchers and Staff:

 Guest blogger biography: Gabriella Anton is currently a research specialist and the project manager of Studio K at the Games+Learning+Society Center at the University of Wisconsin-Madison.
 Her current work focuses on examining the educational and computational thinking benefits of learning game design.
 More broadly, she’s involved in the study of interest-powered learning, especially in online communities.

 In exploring the fandom of a young boyband called One Direction (1D), I am often struck by the serious forethought and complexity woven into the lighthearted artifacts produced by the band’s fans.
 The fan artifacts they make include fanfiction stories, book covers, song remixes, and gifs.
-In this blog post, I’d like to zoom in on some of these production practices from the lens of design thinking.
-This kind of thinking employs deliberative problem solving, resonating with 21st century skills and the con

 Those interested in learning more about fashion can look no further than YouTube for countless online guides and other resources.
-For example, thousands of YouTube videos provide instructions for fashion styling and make-up as well as how-to’s to learn sewing, sketching, and step-by-step guides to create various garments.

 This blog post follows the journey of one fan, Henry Jenkins IV, a writer for the television show Cult and several other upcoming shows, from the beginning of his fandom to his current career.
 Jenkins, from a young age, was very interested in the drama and storytelling of professional wrestling.
 These academically-relevant creative practices housed within his interest inspired him to pursue creative writing as a profession, creating a connected learning experience.
-This post details how Jenkins’ interest
+This post details how Jenkins’ interest in professional wrestling lead him to a career in writing for television.

 Figure 1.
 An example of what a pattern looks like.
 This excerpt is from a free pattern for baby slippers and is unrelated to the patterns mentioned in this text.